 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 I always find it amazing how each person has a particular memory that completely defines their version of a certain food.
 Such as, chili has to have beans for one person or only meat for another.
-Cornbread needs to be sweet for many while others, like me, do not like added sugar.
+Cornbread needs to be sweet for many, while others, like me, do not like added sugar.
 Often, these ideas come from how we ate growing up.
 Since we always had chili one way, that’s the only way it can be made, right?

 Does this sound like you?
 You’re not alone!
 I fall into this trap all the time.
 In the case of coleslaw, I’ll admit that I’m often in the minority: I crave a coleslaw with a vinaigrette-like dressing.
 It’s a tangy, yet sweet, balanced dressing that complements the cabbage while avoiding the feeling of being too heavy.